tahreemrasul/simple_chatbot_langchain/README.md

-# Use-case Specific Chatbot using LangChain and OpenAI
+# Custom Chatbot using LangChain, OpenAI and Chainlit

-You can read further in this [medium](https://medium.com/p/f092822b6ba6/edit) article.
+You can read further [here](https://medium.com/@tahreemrasul/how-to-build-your-own-chatbot-with-langchain-and-openai-f092822b6ba6) and [here](https://medium.com/@tahreemrasul/how-to-build-your-own-chatbot-with-langchain-and-openai-f092822b6ba6).

 ## Overview
-This repo focuses on creating a simple but use-case specific chatbot using LangChain and the text completion model from OpenAI.
+This repo focuses on creating a custom chatbot using LangChain and the text completion model from OpenAI.
+The application is built using Chainlit.
 Scoopsie is a specialized chatbot dedicated to queries regarding ice-cream.
 Built using LangChain and OpenAI, it's designed to provide information and advice on ice cream flavors, recipes, and related queries.

 ## Getting Started